coreboot/coreboot/Documentation/releases/coreboot-4.13-relnotes.md

 CPU threads as possible limited only by SMRAM space and not by 64K.
 By default this loader version is disabled.
 Please see cpu/x86/Kconfig for more info.

+### Address Sanitizer

+coreboot now has an in-built Address Sanitizer, a runtime memory debugger designed to find out-of-bounds access and use-after-scope bugs.
+It is made available on all x86 platforms in ramstage and on QEMU i440fx, Intel Apollo Lake, and Haswell in romstage.
+Further, it can be enabled in romstage on other x86 platforms as well.
+Refer [ASan documentation](../technotes/asan.md) for more info.

 ### Initial support for x86_64

 The x86_64 code support has been revived and enabled for qemu.
 While it started